 On this daySep 04, 1875

-Clinton, Mississippi, Massacre Leaves Dozens of Black People Dead
+Massacre by White Mob in Clinton, Mississippi, Leaves Dozens of Black People Dead

 On September 4, 1875, Republicans in Hinds County, Mississippi, held a barbecue and meeting in the town of Clinton that was attended by 3,000 people.
 Hoping to curb the risk of violent political conflict, Clinton authorities appointed special police and prohibited serving liquor.
 When the Republican speakers began making their political speeches in the afternoon, Democratic party representatives unexpectedly joined the meeting and requested speaking time.